 Where can I get a debit card for my child?

-You can get a debit card for a child through banks like Capital One, Axos, or Alliant Credit Union and financial technology apps like Till, Greenlight, Current, or GoHenry.
+You can get a debit card for a child through banks like Capital One, Axos, or Alliant Credit Union and financial platforms like Greenlight, Current, or Acorns Early.
 Many conventional banks also offer bank accounts for kids with debit cards, though you may have fewer parental controls.

 Learning financial responsibility helps set your child up for lifelong financial success and helps them gain confidence when handling their finances.

 Although several options on this list may be a good fit, Greenlight offers a nice combination of features for a relatively low monthly price, especially if you have more than one child.
-For those looking for a free option or one without many extra (potentially distracting) features, check out Till Financial.
+Depending on what you and your child or teen are looking for, you might prefer debit cards from Current, Capital One, Axos Bank, Acorns, or another company altogether.

 If you're searching for a new bank account for the whole family, check out our list of the best banks to help you find the best one for you and your family.